Linuxfabrik/monitoring-plugins/check-plugins/tuned-profile/README.md

 Verifies that the current `tuned` profile matches the expected setting.
 Useful for ensuring consistent performance tuning across a fleet of servers.

-**Alerting Logic:**

-* OK if the active tuned profile matches `--profile` (case-insensitive comparison)
-* WARN if the active tuned profile differs from the expected one
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Executes `tuned-adm active` and compares the result against the expected profile name